 There are other reasons.
 For instance, although we can change the world of our imagination by a direct act of volition—I can imagine a pink elephant in my living room right now, if I wish… Oops, just did it—the same is not the case when it comes to the physical world.
 Unlike the images in our mind, the physical world has an autonomy that seems to place it outside our mind.
 Ergo, it must have no qualities, for the latter are essentially mental.
 Moreover, there are undeniable correlations between our inner experiences and measurable patterns of neural activity in our brain.
 This suggests to some that these experiences are somehow—nobody understands how, not even in principle—generated by our brain.

 But the question is: Is there an alternative narrative that honors our intuition that the physical world—concrete physicality itself, as we normally understand it—consists of qualities of experience, such as color and texture?
 That what is physical is the touch I feel in my hands, the smell I feel in my nose and the taste I feel in my tongue, as opposed to abstract mathematical relationships?
 Can this narrative also make sense of the facts that we all seem to inhabit the same environment, that we can’t change it through a direct act of volition, and that patterns of brain activity do accompany experience?
-The answer is yes, as I have extensively and painstakingly elaborated in my soon-to-be-released book, The Idea of the World.
+The answer is yes, as I have extensively and painstakingly elaborated in my book, The Idea of the World.

 In such a short essay, it is impossible to go into the argument in any depth.
 But in very general terms, the story goes like this: the physical world is exactly what it seems to be, in the sense that it consists solely of the concrete qualities we experience as physicality—namely, the colors we see, the smells we feel, etc. Therefore, the physical world exists entirely within our mind… But not within our head!
 Our body is itself part of the physical world, so it is our body that is in our mind, not the other way around.